jranke/mkin/README.md

 There is a graphical user interface that may be useful.
 Please refer to its [documentation page](https://pkgdown.jrwb.de/gmkin/) for installation instructions and a manual.
+It only supports evaluations using (generalised) nonlinear regression, but not simultaneous fits using nonlinear mixed-effects models.

 ## News